myst-templates/plain_typst_book/example/contents/chapter_2.md

 :align: center
 :alt: A free body diagram of a base jumper of mass m, with downward velocity and gravitational force, and upward buoyant and friction force.

-Force acting on the jumper.
+Forces acting on the jumper.
 ```

 - $m$ = mass of jumper (in kg);